Red fox: Scent glands

 Red foxes have a pair of anal sacs lined by sebaceous glands, both of which open through a single duct.
+The size and volume of the anal sacs increases with age, ranging in size from 5–40mm in length, 1–3mm in diameter, and with a capacity of 1–5 mL.
 The anal sacs act as fermentation chambers in which aerobic and anaerobic bacteria convert sebum into odorous compounds, including aliphatic acids.
 The oval-shaped caudal gland is 25 mm long and 13 mm wide, and reportedly smells of violets.
 The presence of foot glands is equivocal.
 The interdigital cavities are deep, with a reddish tinge and smell strongly.
 Sebaceous glands are present on the angle of the jaw and mandible.

 Distribution and habitat

 The red fox is a wide-ranging species.
 Its range covers nearly 70000000 km2 including as far north as the Arctic Circle.
 It occurs all across Europe, in Africa north of the Sahara Desert, throughout Asia apart from extreme Southeast Asia, and across North America apart from most of the southwestern United States and Mexico.
-It is absent in Greenland, Iceland, the Arctic islands, the most northern parts of central Siberia, and in extreme deserts.
+It is absent in the Arctic islands, the most northern parts of central Siberia, and in extreme deserts.

-It is not present in New Zealand and is classed as a "prohibited new organism" under the Hazardous Substances and New Organisms Act 1996, which does not allow import.
+It is not present in New Zealand and is classed as a "prohibited new organism" under the Hazardous Substances and New Organisms Act of 1996, which does not allow its import.